estanqueiroa/awscode/cloudformation/genai-prompts/README.md

 3. Upload the template file
 4. Fill in the parameters
 5. Review and create the stack
-6. Create a [prompt version](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-management-version-create.html) to test it
+6. After stack deployment, create a [prompt version](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-management-version-create.html) to test the prompt

 ## Template Features
 * Custom resource for Bedrock prompt management